devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - This branch is based on `Pyrogram V2` offering enhanced stability and a forced login feature.
 User are not forced to login in bot for public channels but for public groups and private channel they have to do login.
 - for detailed features scroll down to features section

+---

+## 🔧 Features
+- Extract content from both public and private channels/groups.
+- Rename and forward content to other channels or users.
+- Custom captions and thumbnails.
+- Auto-remove default video thumbnails.
+- Delete or replace words in filenames and captions.
+- Auto-pin messages if enabled.
+- download yt/insta/Twitter/fb ect normal ytdlp supported sites that supports best format
+- Login via phone number.
+- **Supports 4GB file uploads**: The bot can handle large file uploads, up to 4GB in size.
+- **Enhanced Timer**: Distinct timers for free and paid users to limit usage and improve service.
+- **Improved Looping**: Optimized looping for processing multiple files or links, reducing delays and enhancing performance.
+- **Premium Access**: Premium users enjoy faster processing speeds and priority queue management.
+- fast uploader via `SpyLib` using Telethon modules and `mautrix bridge repo`

+---
 ### ⚠️ Must Do: Secure Your Sensitive Variables

 **Do not expose sensitive variables (e.g., `API_ID`, `API_HASH`, `BOT_TOKEN`) on GitHub.
 Use environment variables to keep them secure.**